mark-tasaka/PHP-DCC-Empire-of-the-East-Thief-Character-Generator/README.md

 # PHP-DCC-Empire-of-the-East-Thief-Character-Generator
 The Dungeon Crawl Classics (DCC) Empire of the East Thief Character Generator generates a random DCC character using the PHP programming language.
 The character generator uses the player’s (user’s) input via Post Methods as options used to customize the randomly generated character.

+Live version of the Zero Level Character Generator: https://www.oldschooladventures.org/east/more/classes/thief/

 -----------------------------------

+Update 1.04: 2021-05-27

+A completed version of the Thief Character Generator has been added.

 Update 1.03: 2021-05-27